Stratified noncommutative geometry: Detailed overview and fundamental examples

-of presentably symmetric monoidal stable $\infty$-categories, in which all gluing functors are given by rationalization and are in fact strictly (instead of right-laxly) symmetric monoidal.\footnote{Moreover, the poset $\pos_\ZZ$ has no nondegenerate composite morphisms, and so the functor $\GD^\otimes(\Mod_\ZZ)$ is in fact a strict (instead of left-lax) functor.} We may now identify the reglued symmetric monoidal $\infty$-category
+of presentably symmetric monoidal stable $\infty$-categories, in which all gluing functors are given by rationalization.\footnote{The poset $\pos_\ZZ$ has no nondegenerate composite morphisms, and so the functor $\GD^\otimes(\Mod_\ZZ)$ is in fact a strict (instead of left-lax) functor.} We may now identify the reglued symmetric monoidal $\infty$-category

 as consisting of tuples of data

 equipped with the componentwise symmetric monoidal structure.
 This brings us to the symmetric monoidal macrocosm adjunction

 whose left adjoint $\gd^\otimes$ takes $M \in \Mod_\ZZ$ to the evident tuple \Cref{tuples.in.glued.s.m.cat.for.adelic.stratn.of.Mod.Z} in which $M_0 := \QQ \otimes_\ZZ M$ and $M_p := M^\wedge_p := \ZZ^\wedge_p \widehat{\otimes}_\ZZ M$ and whose right adjoint takes the tuple \Cref{tuples.in.glued.s.m.cat.for.adelic.stratn.of.Mod.Z} to the evident object